slkaplan/comparch_final_FA2021/README.md

 Then you can double click on the `wiz`file to edit.
 Change to single channel mode, disable alarms, and select VPVN input under channel select.
 Click ok and make sure Vivado doesn't crash regenerating the `ip`

 After that it's very important that you synthesize and program the FPGA using Vivado.
 Using commandline interfaces will not incorporate the wizard and your XADC module will not work!

+# How To
+1. Set up the FPGA, Potentiometer, H bridge motor controller, and motor according to the circuit diagram.
+2. Download and install dependencies as listed above.
+3. Run make_main.bit, make_program_fpga_vivado, and make program_fpga_diligent to test the PWM.
+4. Synthesize as above in the XADC section and make sure that pot.sv, main.sv, and the wizard are in your sources.
+5. Move the potentiometer and watch your motor spin.

 # Sources